6 Basics of 3D and AR for eCommerce

 Online product configurators offer a variety of engaging interactions.
-Customers can browse and interact with products through touch, swipe, or by dragging items across touchscreens.
-Some innovative retailers have even started deploying AR and 3D applications in their physical stores.
-And, a number of eCommerce retailers are also embracing AR/3D technology to boost customer engagement, grow sales, and surpass their competitors.
+Customers can browse and interact with products through touch, swipe, or by dragging items across the touchscreens of their mobile devices.
+Some innovative retailers have even started deploying 3D & AR applications in their physical stores.
+And a number of eCommerce retailers are also embracing AR/3D technology to boost customer engagement, grow sales, and surpass their competitors.

 There are many reasons 3D/AR technology has become a compelling force in online retail.
 However, they all narrow down to a single factor: Customers.
 Today, customers want choice and convenience.
-Often, they want entertainment.
+They want an entertaining store experience, whether in-person or online.
 In some cases, they even want to feel a deep connection with the brand.
 Visual or immersive eCommerce can bring all these effects to customers.

-So, how do you get started with 3D and AR on your eCommerce store?
+So, how do you upgrade from 2D images and get started with 3D and AR on your eCommerce store?
 Before you jump to execution, it’s helpful to know the basic lay of the land and what you need in place to set the course for success.